Business 888-380-9872 | Vacation 800-756-6342 | Meetings 855-847-4698 | Group Air 877-252-3415Founded 1972: 51 Years and Still Counting

 Omega World Travel, Inc. (“Omega”) and its group of companies, respects individual privacy and values the confidence of its customers, employees, consumers, vendors and business partners.
 Omega World Travel, Inc. collects, uses and discloses personal information only for the benefit of our customers and at all times the collection and retention of personal information is compliant with the laws of the countries in which it does business.
 Omega has a tradition of upholding the highest ethical standards in its business practices.
-This EU-US Privacy Shield (the “Policy”) sets forth the privacy principles Omega follows with respect to the collection, retention and transmission of personal information from the European Union (EU) to the United States.
+This EU-US Data Privacy Framework (EU-US DPF) and the UK Extension to the EU-US DPF(the “Policy”) sets forth the privacy principles Omega follows with respect to the collection, retention and transmission of personal information from the European Union (EU) and the United Kingdom (UK, including Gibraltar) to the United States.

 Omega World Travel may be required to disclose personal information in response to a lawful request made by public authorities, including to meet national security or law enforcement requirements.